thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 key.
 This specification prohibits the use of such static DH/ECDH end-entity certificates with TLS 1.2.

-There is no requirement to use CA certificates and certificates of subordinate CAs to use the same algorithm as the end entity certificate.
+There is no requirement for CA certificates to use the same algorithm as the end entity certificate.
 Certificates with longer lifetime may well use a cryptographically stronger algorithm.
 However, CAs (or their administrators) that issue certificates intended to be validated by constrained IoT devices SHOULD select algorithms